sonic-net/sonic-platform-vpp/README.md

     * Add current user to the docker group: `sudo gpasswd -a ${USER} docker`
     * Log out and log back in so that your group membership is re-evaluated

-## SONiC VPP image build
+# SONiC VPP image build
+There are two types of sonic-vpp image build targets supported
+ * Single docker container image (*docker-sonic-vpp.gz*) with a subset of SONIC features
+ * Comprehensive SONiC-VPP qemu VM image

+## Building a single container image

-The below command will pull the required repos, setup the vpp platform, configure and then initiate the image build.
+Issue the command shown below.
+It will pull the required repos, setup the vpp platform, configure and then initiate the image build.

 ```
 make sonic
 ```

-If internet access is only through a proxy use below command
+Note- If your internet access is only through a proxy, set the http_proxy and issue the command as suggested below
 ```
-http_proxy=http_proxy_url http_proxy=https_proxy_url no_proxy=localhost,127.0.0.1,other_hosts_or_ipaddresses make sonic
+http_proxy=http_proxy_url https_proxy=https_proxy_url no_proxy=localhost,127.0.0.1,<other_hosts_or_ipaddresses> make sonic
 ```

 To use a different label for SONiC build